 Once you’ve decided to go into business, write a plan so you can test your ideas and avoid many problems that can lead to a business failing.
 A business plan also helps you develop the finer details of your new business and can help you reinforce your personal goals and commitments.

-The Department of State Development’s website has in-depth information about starting a business in South Australia, and includes a range of templates and resources you can download to help plan and structure your business.
+The Department for Industry and Skills’s website has in-depth information about starting a business in South Australia, and includes a range of templates and resources you can download to help plan and structure your business.

 If you have a business adviser, accountant, or other consultants helping you with your new business, speak with them about how they can contribute to your planning.